Abhinav5050649/Encryptor_Decryptor/README.md

 # Encryptor Decryptor Project

-This is an Exploratory Project with the help of which I got to experience Cryptography edcli.py == CLI Encryptor Decryptor edf.py == File Encryptor Decryptor via CLI
+This is an Exploratory Project with the help of which I got to experience Cryptography edf.py == File Encryptor Decryptor via CLI

 ##  About the Project

-As of now, the project consists of two Python Programs, which help implement: -
+As of now, the project consists of a Python Program, which helps implement: -

 1) In Encryption: -
     a) Morse Code